 If you have vaginal bleeding at any point during pregnancy, call your healthcare provider.

 Vaginal bleeding in pregnancy has many causes.
-The effect on the pregnancy depends on which phase the bleeding occurs in.
+The effect on the pregnancy depends on which phase the bleeding occurs in and the cause.
 Some common causes include:

 Risk factors increase your chance of having bleeding during pregnancy.

 The amount of bleeding will be different for each cause.
-Wear a pad so you can tell how much you are bleeding.
+Wear a sanitary pad so you can tell how much you are bleeding.
 The blood may also appear different for different causes.
 Make note of how heavy the bleeding is and how the blood appears so you can tell your healthcare provider.

 Your healthcare provider will ask about your symptoms and medical history.
 A physical exam will be done.
 A pelvic exam may also be done.

 Your healthcare provider may need to assess blood loss or determine blood type.
 This can be done through blood tests.

-Your healthcare provider may need pictures of your vagina and/or abdomen.
+Your healthcare provider may to view your vagina and/or abdomen.
 This can be done with:

 Treatment depends on the cause of the bleeding and the severity of the condition.
 Treatments include: